-Youth are provided with risk-based supervision by the Juvenile Community Supervision unit that is within their region of the county.
+Youth are provided with risk-based supervision by the Positive Youth Development Community Supervision unit that is within their region of the county.
 Higher risk youth receive more frequent contacts and lower risk youth receive less frequent contact.
 Youth in out-of-home placement are supervised by the Placement Unit.

-In each region, there is a DPO assigned to supervise a gender-specific caseload, which includes all female and male clients identified as having a clear concern for child sexual exploitation.
+There is a DPO assigned to supervise a gender-specific caseload, which includes all female clients identified as having a clear concern for child sexual exploitation.
 During intake, all youth are screened using the Commercial Sexual Exploitation Identification Tool (CSE-IT) which is an evidence-based tool research has shown to be correlated with exploitation, or that were identified as potential areas of concern which may warrant targeted intervention services.
-Through gender-responsive programming, the department is poised to provide more effective levels of supervision and treatment that will reduce recidivism among female clients.
+Through gender-responsive programming, the department provides more effective levels of supervision and treatment that will reduce recidivism among female clients.

 ACPD is also utilizing the State Advisory Committee on Juvenile Justice and Delinquency Prevention (SACJJDP).
-SACJJDP is a true State Advisory Group which provides insight on critical issues related to juvenile justice.
+SACJJDP is a true State Advisory Group which provides insight on critical issues related to youth justice.
 They ensure that all Federal and State funds are routed directly to support the community and that decisions about practice and policy are data driven.